 My goal is to have the best quality possible without breaking the bank.
 My paintings have stood the test of time so far, and I feel confident that they will continue to do so.

-What are your favorite painting goods?
+What are your favorite oil painting supplies and what are some we should avoid?